· The World

 · · History

-· What happened was, back when I was doing Songs of the Day, I wrote up that great old American song Oh Shenandoah, and idly wondered who Shenandoah was; the Wikipedia entry said he was a real person, an Oneida of the seventeen-hundreds.
-Then I thought of that lyric Oh Shenandoah, I loved your daughter, and wondered who might have loved her, and found myself going down a rabbit hole.
+· What happened was, back when I was doing Songs of the Day, I wrote up that great old American tune Oh Shenandoah, and idly wondered who Shenandoah was; the Wikipedia entry said he was a real person, an Oneida of the seventeen-hundreds.
+Then I thought of that lyric Oh Shenandoah, I loved your daughter, and wondered who she was and who might have loved her, and found myself going down a rabbit hole.
 I have now read several books on the subject, uncovered a hell of a story, an idea for a billion-dollar play or movie, and met some really interesting dead people.
 I’ve (so far) failed to solve the mystery of who loved his daughter, but haven’t given up ...
+[3 comments]

 Sex and T.E.
 Lawrence

 · I’m not a very active Wikipedian, but I do put occasional effort into the entry on T.E.
 Lawrence who is perhaps better known as “Lawrence of Arabia”.
 Its coverage of his sexuality has been particularly contentious.
 This is a research piece designed to support my work on stabilizing this part of the entry ...
 [6 comments]

 · From the BBC, this story, with video, featuring 109-year-old Harry Patch, the last living British veteran of the 1914-18 trench warfare, on a trip to the Passchendaele battlefield.
 I found it tremendously moving.
 The one thing Patch wanted to do?
 Lay a wreath at the memorial to the German war dead.
 Listen to him, a living voice coming over the Internet out of the past, saying wise things.
 [1 comment]